jku-vds-lab/jku-vds-lab.github.io/_publications/2020_preprint_provectories.md

 # Link to the repository where the code is hostet
 code:

 abstract: "Understanding user behavior patterns and visual analysis strategies is a long-standing challenge.
-Existing approaches rely largely on time-consuming manualprocesses such as interviews and the analysis of observational data.
+Existing approaches rely largely on time-consuming manual processes such as interviews and the analysis of observational data.
 While it is technically possible to capture a history of user interactions and application states, it remains difficult to extract and describe analysis strategies based on interaction provenance.
-In this paper, we propose a novel visual approach to meta-analysis of interaction provenance.
+In this paper, we propose a novel visual approach to the meta-analysis of interaction provenance.
 We capture single and multiple user sessions as graphs of high-dimensional application states.
 Our meta-analysis is based on two different types of two-dimensional embeddings of these high-dimensional states: layouts based on (i) topology and (ii) attribute similarity.
-We applied these visualization approaches to synthetic and real user provenance data.
+We applied these visualization approaches to synthetic and real user provenance data captured in two user studies.
 From our visualizations, we were able to extract patterns for data types and analytical reasoning strategies."

 # After the --- you can put information that you want to appear on the website using markdown formatting or HTML.
 A good example are acknowledgements, extra references, an erratum, etc.
 ---